Peter-Nhan/Peter-Nhan.github.io/_posts/2021-05-20-Webhook-Python-Curl-DNAC.md

 Flask will act as a webhook server, supporting HTTPS and authentication based webhooks.
 It is just a web server that allows other servers to post notifications to.
-We will use curl command to test fire a webhook subscription at the server, also a python way using the request.post way.
+We will use curl command to test fire a webhook subscription at the server, and python code using the request.post to do the same.

 I modified the original source [GitHub cisco-en-programmability](https://github.com/cisco-en-programmability/dnacenter_webhook_receiver)
 Enabled authentication and allow it to be reachable from the external IP address of an Ubuntu VM (Ubuntu 20.04.2 LTS)